GriffithUniLibrary/digital-tools-modular/content/1-organising.md

 {% include card.html header="📒 Connected note taking apps" text=connectednotes %}

+{% capture bestconnected %}
+Our recommendation: **Notion**
+{% include figure.html img="icon_notion.png" alt="Notion app icon" caption="Notion is the most popular connected note taking app" width="80px" %}

+Not only is Notion free for educational users, it is the easiest to get started with and the most visually attractive (if you like that sort of thing).
+There is a large and active community sharing Notion dashboards and designs, and many YouTube accounts describing how they use Notion to manage their study and life.
+{% endcapture %}

+{% include alert.html text=bestconnected color="success" %}

+Runner up: **Obsidian**

+Obsidian is free and open source

 {% capture notes %}
  - [Airtable](www.airtable.com) - online relational database